 Drink the Beaujolais Nouveau.

 Every November, the French celebrate the release of the “Beaujolais nouveau” wine.
 It is consumed immediately after harvesting and is beloved for its affordable price tag and easy drinkability.
 Nouveau is different to almost every other French wine and doing a wine tasting in Paris at one of its many wine bars is a great way to spend an afternoon or evening.
+I have some wonderful wine bar recommendations I make for my Paris, Perfected clients.

 Visit Le Clos Montmartre.

 Did you know there is a secret vineyard in Paris?
 La Vigne de Montmartre is the oldest vineyard in the capital.
 It consists of the the most classic varieties of the wine-producing regions of France and is a great spot to visit for wine lovers!
+In the Fall, if your dates align, you can even attend the Montmartre Grape Harvest Festival.

 Attend Nuit Blanche.